DATE: October 7, 2019

 Not in Attendance:

 Neither the Student nor a legal representative of the Student appeared at the hearing.
+The Panel noted that the Policy on Official Correspondence with Students makes it clear that a student is responsible for maintaining a current and valid University-issued email account.
+Students are also expected to monitor and retrieve their email on a frequent and consistent basis.
 The University provided evidence that the Student had been served at his ROSI-listed email address with the charges and notice of hearing.
 The Student was subsequently served with a revised notice of hearing changing the name of the Chair; and a second revised notice of hearing, changing the location of the hearing.
 Neither of the revised notices changed the date or time of the hearing.
 The Panel noted that there was evidence that the Student had accessed his email account after service of the charges and the original notice of hearing which notified him of the date and time of the hearing.
-The Tribunal was satisfied that the Student had been given reasonable notice and therefore determined it would proceed to hear the case on its merits in the absence of the Student.
+Taking into consideration rules 9, 14 and 17 of the Rules of Practice and Procedure of the University Tribunal coupled together with sections 6 and 7 of the Statutory Powers and Procedures Act, the Panel found the Student had been given reasonable notice of the hearing and ordered the hearing to proceed to be heard on its merits in the absence of the Student.

-In determining the appropriate sanction, the Panel noted that although this was the Student’s first academic offence, the dishonest conduct was repeated and the falsifications were deliberate and careful.
+In determining the appropriate sanction, the Panel noted that although this was the Student’s first academic offence, the dishonest conduct was repeated, and the falsifications were deliberate and careful.
 There was no evidence of extenuating circumstances, as the Student declined to participate in the hearing.
-The Panel noted in particular that when people fake their University enrolment with immigration officials, they put honest international students at a disadvantage, jeopardize the University’s reputation and undermine the University’s efforts to accommodate and support international students.
+The Panel noted that when people fake their University enrolment with immigration officials, they put honest international students at a disadvantage, jeopardize the University’s reputation and undermine the University’s efforts to accommodate and support international students.
 The Panel also stated that the need for general deterrence is a significant concern as this type of offence is hard for the University to police.
-The Panel concluded that a five-year suspension would not be appropriate; had the Student appeared and given credible, truthful evidence of compelling mitigating circumstances that helped to explain the misconduct, the Tribunal stated that it might have concluded differently.
-As the Student did not attend, the Tribunal found that the most severe sanction, a recommendation of expulsion, was the most suitable.
+The Panel concluded that a five-year suspension would not be appropriate.
+Had the Student appeared and given credible, truthful evidence of compelling mitigating circumstances that helped to explain the misconduct, the Panel stated that it might have concluded differently.
+As the Student did not attend, the Panel found that the most severe sanction, a recommendation of expulsion, was the most suitable.